AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 # Invite a tenant to a community

-To allow another tenant to participate in your community, you must complete a three-way handshake that includes the following steps:
+To allow another tenant to join your community, you must complete a three-way handshake that includes the following steps:

-1. A [tenant administrator](xref:ccRoles#tenant-roles) from the establishing tenant, also known as the community owner, sends an email invitation to a tenant administrator from another tenant.
+1. A [community administrator](xref:ccRoles#community-administration) from the establishing tenant, also known as the community owner, sends an email invitation to a tenant administrator from another tenant.

 1. The tenant administrator from the invited tenant accepts the invitation.

-1. The community owner who issued the invitation confirms it, allowing the partner to begin participating in the community.
+1. The community administrator who issued the invitation confirms it, allowing the partner to begin participating in the community.
 The community is private; users outside of your community cannot access it without an invitation.

 **Note:** These instructions are written for the community owner who is *sending* the invition.
 For instructions for the tenant administator *receiving* the invitation, see <xref:community-accept-invite>.